paulomoreira4/OML-Utilities/README.md

 oml Manipulate "<InputFilePath>" "<OutputFilePath>" <PlatformVersion> -H "<HeaderName>:<HeaderValue>"
 ```

 Changes the value of one or more headers.
+Some headers are read-only and cannot be modified.

 Multiple headers can be modified at once by repeating the `-H` option, e.g.: